-Longhorns Barbecue, Jesmond
+Longhorns Barbecue, Jesmond (Now Closed)

 There are some vegans and vegetarians who won’t entertain the idea of eating in a restaurant which serves predominantly meat.
 While Newcastle has a few dedicated eateries to this dietary requirement, it would be very limiting to Canny Food if we took that philosophy.
 We know of vegans who simply don’t dine out for fear of cross-contamination and/or duplicity on the part of chefs.
 Thanks to the laws stating anywhere serving food must list allergen information this should be less likely to happen, making dining out with a dietary requirement less of a minefield.